-A lot many users have this problem with iCloud accounts when they have a couple of them across few of their iOS devices (and Macs).
-In this post, we’re not trying to answer just the question of changing your iCloud account but also what syncs, what merges and what happens when you retain some of the data so you can be cautious about what happens after the new iCloud account is added.
+A lot of users have this problem with iCloud accounts when they have a couple of them across a few of their iOS devices (and Macs).
+In this post, we’re not trying to answer the question of changing your iCloud account.
+We will discuss about what syncs, what merges and what happens when you retain some of the data.
+This will allow you to be cautious about what happens after the new iCloud account is added.